 Email is taken seriously in the business world.
 It’s significantly different from text messaging, instant messaging, note-writing, and chat.

 If a student goes into a job with the expectation that they can treat emaillikea messaging service, they’re starting off on a bad foot.
 To get them on the best start possible, it’s crucial that today’s educators teachemail communication skills.

 But that’s easier said than done, right?
 In fact, all of these communication skills can be tricky to teach.
-So how do you actually teach communication skills to high schoolers in the best way you can?
+So how do you actually teach interpersonal skills and communication to high schoolers in the best way you can?

-When it comes to teaching workplace communication skills to high schoolers, you’ll find a lot of variety in terms of approach and methodology.
+When it comes to teaching communication skills to students, you’ll find a lot of variety in terms of approach and methodology.

 That’s because what workplace communication actually entails — like manysoft skills— isn’t set in stone.
 Many states in the US have completely different standards when it comes to communication education in general.